Ghaidaa95/Alzheimer-s-patient-tracking-system/README.md

 This project was designed and developed by a group of Computer Science student in Umm Al-Qura University batch 34 as a Research and graduation project under the name: Alzheimer's patient Tracking System using Arduino.
 Team Members:
-Ghaidaa Alorini
+Ghaidaa Alorini,
-Sara Alghamdi
+Sara Alghamdi,
-Futoon Gammash
+Futoon Gammash,
-Futoon Alosaimi
+Futoon Alosaimi,
-Ahad Habib
+Ahad Habib.
 PROJECT SUPERVISOR:
 Dr. Mohsin Bilal